- Difference between Red, Brown and Black Henna

 What is the Best Way to remove the dry Henna Paste?

 You can rub the henna paste off with your fingers or a credit card, pencil or other blunt objects when it is dry, or if it is plastered over, it will come off with plaster.
+It is recommended that you do not use water on the painted area for at least eight hours after painting.

 What is the Perfect Consistency to apply the Henna Paste?

 The consistency of the henna paste should be thick and smooth, similar to the consistency of toothpaste or pancake batter.
-It is important to mix the henna paste thoroughly to achieve a homogeneous consistency.

 What is the Difference in Applying Jagua compared to Henna?

+Jagua and henna are two different natural dyes.
 Jagua is not a paste, but a gel.
 This means it is not as easy to apply evenly to the skin as henna, it runs more easily and makes clear contours difficult.

 The gel is left on the skin for about one to two hours.
 The deep blue-to-black discolouration is delayed.
 It is best to dab the jagua paste with a paper towel after it dries to avoid smudging.